logo

 Sleeping Time for Newborn Babies

 Newborns take time to adjust to life outside the womb.
-Here’s what you need to know about their newborn sleep cycle and habits:
+Here’s what you need to know about their sleep cycle in the first year and their habits:

 • Newborn sleeping pattern: Sleep occurs in short cycles of naps throughout the day.
 They spend more time in light (active) sleep and wake up often for a feed or comfort.
 Gradually, these cycles will lengthen as your baby grows.